Bohrium

 Bohrium is a synthetic chemical element; it has symbol Bh and atomic number 107.
 It is named after Danish physicist Niels Bohr.
 As a synthetic element, it can be created in particle accelerators but is not found in nature.
 All known isotopes of bohrium are highly radioactive; the most stable known isotope is ^{270}Bh with a half-life of approximately 2.4 minutes, though the unconfirmed ^{278}Bh may have a longer half-life of about 11.5 minutes.

-In the periodic table, it is a d-block transactinide element.
+In the periodic table, it is a transactinide element in the d-block.
 It is a member of the 7th period and belongs to the group 7 elements as the fifth member of the 6d series of transition metals.
 Chemistry experiments have confirmed that bohrium behaves as the heavier homologue to rhenium in group 7.
 The chemical properties of bohrium are characterized only partly, but they compare well with the chemistry of the other group 7 elements.